AdamKyle/flare/resources/info/tips/section-1.md

 All XP and skill XP from adventures will do what's called overflow, allowing you to gain multiple levels and skill levels in one session.

 Locations that are special, will contain monsters that are the same you fight in the dropdown list but are much harder.
-These places can drop special items called Gems (more on that later) and any item (of any value) with any enchantment from any enemy 10 levels or higher than you.
+These places drop some [quest](/information/quests) items that you need for later quests in the game.
+You can see a full list of all [quest items here](/information/quest-items).

-There is a special location for each [plane](/information/planes).
-Shadow Plane is the only plane that has the same drops as Special locations and stronger monsters.
+There is a special location for each [plane](/information/planes) (except Purgatory).

-Shadow plane will not drop gems, but it's special location will.
 For now lets focus on what we were doing, getting a faction title!

-*Wait what are gems?* Child.
-Wait, we shall get to that.
-I promise.

 Once you have decided what to do with your gear, lets go back to auto battling, you may be able to fight harder critters, so do the list trick again, pick up from where you last left off and continue down the monster list - remember, you want to one shot kill the enemy.
 Once you have it, continue auto battling with that new monster selected.

+Make sure to upgrade your gear every so often, you cannot move very far down the list wit the gear you bought at the beginning of this guide, the further down the list, the more XP, gold and drops.
+Some [monsters](/information/monsters/list) also drop quest items.
+If you find your self being blocked a lot, you need to do better damage, this can mean better gear in some shape or form.

+A body piece could go a long way (they give the highest stat boost), or a better spell or a new ring even.

-## Got the Faction title now?
+### Got the Faction title now?
 Excellent!

 <div class="mb-4">
     <a href="/storage/info/tips/images/unique-enchantment.png" class="glightbox">